simbadMarino/tron-smartWallets/README.md

 ### What is a Smart Wallet or Smart Contract Account?

-We can start by comparing a normal TRON accout, commonly known as EOA (Externally Owned Account)  vs a Smart Wallet.
+We can start by comparing a normal TRON account, commonly known as EOA (Externally Owned Account) vs a Smart Wallet.

-An EOA account is your default TRON account, which is linked to a private key or seedphrase, meaning you hold full ownership and responsability for your account resources security.
+An EOA account is your default TRON account, which is linked to a private key or seed-phrase, meaning you hold full ownership and responsibility for your account resources security.

-A Smart Wallet is in escense  a simple Smart Contract which can hold TRX and crypto tokens and assigns a wallet manager to control certain secuirty features like asset withdrawal, ownership change, etc.
+A Smart Wallet is in essence a simple Smart Contract which can hold TRX and crypto tokens and assigns a wallet manager to control certain secuirty features like asset withdrawal, ownership change, etc.

-So, if an EOA in TRON can even have multisign capabilities by default, why would you need a Smart Wallet?
+So, if an EOA in TRON can even have multi-sign capabilities by default, why would you need a Smart Wallet?

 1. **Resources Inheritance:** In TRON, the contract deployer can assign itself as a paymaster with configurable sponsorship ratio (0% to 100%)
 2. **Eliminate Account activation fixed cost:** In TRON you need 1.1 TRX to activate a need EOA, creating Smart Wallets could be free provided the contract deployer has enough energy.